 - Sign them up for swimming lessons and provide the transportation to the lessons.
 Already know how to swim?
 Take them to a new waterpark or splash pad for some fun.

-First Experiences for All Kids
+Experience Gifts for All Kids

 - Do they love to read?
 Or maybe just learning how?
 Give them a book that is the first book in a series, and watch them read their way through the whole series.
 Or if they are a new reader, read the book to them.
 How many kids got started on the Harry Potter series this way?